ChristianKurz/REPLGameOfLife.jl/README.md

 Keyword arguments:
 * `pause`: Set the time between frames
+* `survive`: How many live neighbors are needed to survive
+* `birth`: how many live neighbors are needed for a birth

 ## Environments and Presets
 You can provide a starting environment as an array of 1's and 0's: